reactjs/react.dev/content/docs/conditional-rendering.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/Xjoqwm?editors=0010)

-Returning `null` from a component's `render` method does not affect the firing of the component's lifecycle methods.
-For instance `componentDidUpdate` will still be called.
+Returning `null` from a component does not affect the firing of the component's hooks.
+For instance `useEffect` will still be called.